 1.2 All members of the Committee shall be independent non-executive directors at least one of whom shall have recent and relevant financial experience ideally with a professional qualification from one of the professional accountancy bodies.
 The Chairman shall not be a member of the Committee.

 1.3 Only members of the Committee have the right to attend Committee meetings.
-However, the external auditor and Chief Financial Officer will be invited to attend meetings of the Committee on a regular basis and other non-members may be invited to attend all or part of any meeting as and when appropriate and necessary.
+However, the external auditor, Chief Executive Officer and Chief Financial Officer will be invited to attend meetings of the Committee on a regular basis and other non-members may be invited to attend all or part of any meeting as and when appropriate and necessary.

 1.4 The Board shall appoint the Committee chairman.
 In the absence of the Committee chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.

 2.1 The Company Secretary, or his or her nominee, shall act as the secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to issues.

 3.1 The quorum necessary for the transaction of business shall be two members.

 4 Frequency of meetings